takuseno/tensor-bridge/README.md

 ```
 Since `copy_tensor_with_assertion` does additional GPU-CPU transfer internally, make sure that you switch to `copy_tensor` in your experiments.
 Otherwise your training loop will be significantly slower.

+## Features
+- Fast inter-library tensor copy.
+- Inter-GPU copy (I believe this is supported with the current implementation.
+But, not tested yet.)

 ## Supported deep learning libraries
 - PyTorch
 - Jax